-Located on the River Road Wine Trail in Northern Monterey County, the darlingly different Wrath Wines estate produces small lots of site-driven wines from their sustainably certified estate vineyard and other respected properties within the Santa Lucia Highlands AVA.
+Located on the River Road Wine Trail in Northern Monterey County, the daringly different Wrath Wines estate produces small lots of site-driven wines from their sustainably certified estate vineyard and other respected properties within the Santa Lucia Highlands AVA.
 This cutting edge winery was founded in 2007 by Dr. Michael Thomas and his mother Barbara Lemmon when they purchased the old San Saba Vineyards property.
-They set out to dramatically change the estate’s wine and viticulture program to produce terroir-inspired wines with attitude and passion.
-Now nine years later, their wines are topping critics’ lists and Wine Spectator has named the operation ‘A Winery to Watch.’
+They set out to dramatically change the estate's wine and viticulture program to produce terroir-inspired wines with attitude and passion.
+Now twelve years later, their wines are topping critics' lists and Wine Spectator has named the operation 'A Winery to Watch.'

 Michael Thomas found his way into the winery business in a most interesting way.
 After earning a PhD in Classical Art and Archaeology from the University of Texas, Michael spent time in Italy exploring the cultures of the Etruscans and Romans.
-Over the past (nearly) twenty years, he has lived on and off in Rome running archaeology excavations in Pompeii and Florence.
+Over the past twenty years, he has lived on and off in Rome running archaeology excavations in Pompeii and Florence.
 Michael has also taught at several universities, including the University of Texas at Austin, where he currently directs the Center for the Study of Ancient Italy (CSAI).

 While in Italy, Michael spent his free time discovering the hidden restaurants, markets and wine shops in the quaint hillside villages.
 He naturally came to appreciate the art of Italian wine, and combining this passion with his years of working with soil as an archaeologist, he decided that joining the wine business was an appropriate direction.

 Michael saw many similarities between the rural and fertile Santa Lucia Highlands and the dramatic countryside of Italy, so when the opportunity arose to purchase the 72-acre San Saba estate, he jumped at the chance.